 Einkorn is an unhybridized, ancient form of wheat.
 It can be easier to digest than modern forms of wheat, especially when you soak it.
-Combined it with fresh asparagus and salty cubes of cheese and you’ve got yourself a hearty, delicious spring salad.
+Combine it with fresh asparagus and salty cubes of cheese and you’ve got yourself a hearty, delicious spring salad.

 3/4 cup einkorn berries, soaked overnight or 8 hours

 1 small bunch asparagus, trimmed, washed, cut into bite size pieces